livewire/livewire/docs/actions.md

 <input wire:keydown.prevent="...">
 ```

-Here is a full list of all the avilable event listener modifiers and their functions:
+Here is a full list of all the available event listener modifiers and their functions:

 | Modifier         | Key                                                     |
 |------------------|---------------------------------------------------------|